jasdvl/jasdvl/README.md

 ## 🚀 What I’m Currently Working On
 - A community website with an integrated video chat feature that enables real-time communication and interaction between users (ASP.NET Core, Angular, SignalR, Docker, WebRTC).
-- Expanding my skills in RabbitMQ.
+- Expanding my skills in RabbitMQ and gRPC.

 ## 📫 Get in Touch
 Feel free to connect with me through: